 There were numerous prominent musicians who did appreciate Barry’s work, though.
 One was Neil Young.
 When he was in Boston for a concert, he rented a Steinway vertical piano for his hotel room, for practicing and for composing.
 Barry was sent to tune that.
 They got along so well that Neil invited Barry to go on tour with him, so he would always have a well-tuned piano.
 Barry considered it, but concluded that it wouldn’t work for him.
 His wife, his friends, and his singing group were all in Boston.
 Plus, he knew how to get around Boston.
 For him to be in new places all the time would be worse than sitting in the recording studio all day.
 He would be bored to death sitting around most of the time, being unable to get around easily in a new place.
 Still, Barry did appreciate that a musician as great as Neil Young thought that highly of him and of his work.

 Richard was a retired nurse, who had had a long career with a large hospital in the Los Angeles area.
 While he worked as a nurse, he had a side job on a television set helping actors pronounce medical terms.
-One day during the filming of Guiding Light, an actor was not able to reliably pronounce “glomerular nephritis,” an inflammation of the kidney.
+One day during the filming of a soap opera, an actor was not able to reliably pronounce “glomerular nephritis,” an inflammation of the kidney.
 The director got so exasperated with the actor that he fired him on the spot.
 The director then turned to Richard and asked him if he wanted the part.
-Richard said, “sure,” so he became Dr. Michael Ferguson on daytime TV.
+Richard said, “Sure,” so he became Dr. Michael Ferguson on daytime TV.
 Richard was not inexperienced.
 When he was a young man living on Cape Cod near Hyannisport, he acted in a small theater near the residence of Judy Garland.
 As a result he rubbed shoulders with both Ms. Garland and her daughter, Liza Minelli.
 He looked very much the part of a dashing doctor.
 I saw a picture of him when he was a young man, and he was tall and very handsome with wavy dark hair.

 Richard had begun playing piano as a small child.
 He would listen to his older brother struggling through his piano lesson, then he would sit down and play the whole lesson by ear perfectly.
 He said it drove his brother crazy.
 He played throughout his life, but never professionally.
 He gradually added songs until he could play about 1500 songs by ear or by memory.
 By contrast, well-known professionals might have 300 songs memorized.
 It was so easy for him to play by ear that he never learned to read music.